How to pass the AWS Cloud Practitioner exam - complete guide

 The AWS Cloud Practitioner exam covers the initial foundation of the AWS Cloud.
 People with a technical background have the advantage over non-technical people, likewise, this guide should fulfill the requirements of both groups.

-If you feel that it's too easy, I consider to do the AWS Certified Solutions Architect Associate exam.
+If you feel that it's too easy, I consider doing the AWS Certified Solutions Architect Associate exam.
 I've written a complete preparation guide for it.

 How long does it take to prepare for the AWS Cloud Practitioner certification?